-Further, SES is of the opinion that EDs above 70 years of the age cannot be appointed by the Board, without prior approval by shareholders.
+Further, SES is of the opinion that Eds above 70 years of the age cannot be appointed by the Board, without prior approval by shareholders.
 Therefore, such direct appointments by the Board would be considered non-compliant.

-- 1. Disclosure in Explanatory statement - Profile and Experience of the candidate - Age of the ED - > Term of appointment - Time Commitment - > Other Listed Directorships.
-Committee Memberships/ Chairpersonships - > Past performance in terms of attendance - Rotation or Non-rotational basis - Notice period & severance pay - Fixed vs Variable Pay - 2.
+- 1. Disclosure in Explanatory statement - Profile and Experience of the candidate - Age of the ED - > Term of appointment - > Time Commitment - > Other Listed Directorships.
+Committee Memberships/ Chairpersonships - Past performance in terms of attendance - Rotation or Non-rotational basis - Notice period & severance pay - Fixed vs Variable Pay - 2.
 Whether NRC Compliant? - 3.
 Whether Material failures of governance, stewardship, risk oversight and fiduciary responsibilities observed? - 4.
 Whether remuneration details adequately disclosed? - 5.
 Whether Director is a member of NRC? - 6.
 Other Directorships.
 Whether any defaulting/ fraudulent company? - 7.
 Whether any regulatory order/ criminal charge sheet filed against the Company? - 8.
 Whether Director disqualified under any law? - 9.
 Shareholders' prior approval obtained for Director who has attained 70 years of age? - 10.
-In general cases, approval obtained within 3 months of appointment/re-appointment? - 11.
+In general cases, approval obtained within 3 months of appointment/ re-appointment? - 11.
 Shareholders' approval obtained from the date of appointment as ED and not a later date? - 12.
 Whether consideration received for other services exceed the remuneration received as ED? - 13.
 In case the age of ED is above 70 years, is there any other ED on the Board who is younger (say 40-50 years of age), indicating succession policy. - 14.
 Meetings attended during the year. - 15.
 Whether Board is compliant/ will remain compliant post ED appointment? - 16.
 Other full-time positions held?
 Whether overall time commitments are reasonable? - 17.
 Whether ED also designated as Board Chairperson? - 18.
 In case of two MD positions, whether unanimous approval of the Board obtained? - 19.
 Whether NED proportion will fall below 50% post ED appointment? - 20.
-For CEO/CFO: - Material non-compliances with any regulation (CEO Only) - > Financial statements had to be restated due to material irregularities - Regular Late filing of financial statements - Material accounting fraud has occurred at the Company involved in attending the meetings.
-However, since the regulations now allow attendance at board meetings through videoconferencing, this is no longer a valid reason.
-Therefore, SES may generally recommend voting AGAINST the appointment of alternate directors unless the Company provides strong justification for doing so.
+Is approval sought for a small tenure? - 21.
+Whether approval sought for only partial term? - 22.
+Whether ED was holding any previous position? - 23.
+For CEO/CFO: - Material non-compliances with any regulation (CEO Only) - > Financial statements had to be restated due to material irregularities - Regular Late filing of financial statements - Material accounting fraud has occurred at the Company